-A multilateral agreement has been established between Denmark, Estonia, Finland, Germany, Iceland, Latvia, Lithuania, Norway, Poland, Russia and Sweden, whereby all data from the national gamma-monitoring networks are shared among the acceding states.
-Norway has established bilateral agreements on early notification and information exchange with Finland, Germany, Lithuania, the Netherlands, Poland, Russia, Sweden, Ukraine and United Kingdom.
-The texts in the various agreements differ slightly, but are all based on the 1986 IAEA Convention on Early Notification.
-These agreements shall ensure a direct first notification if an accident at a facility covered by the agreements should occur in the vicinity of Norway.
+Norway has established bilateral agreements on early notification with Finland, Germany, Lithuania, the Netherlands, Poland, Russia, Sweden, Ukraine, and United Kingdom.
+The agreements differ slightly in wording, but are based on the IAEA Convention of Early Notification from 1986.
+These agreements will ensure an early notification if an event occurs at a facility covered by the agreements.
+Norway is in a process to join ECURIE.